 The RFS project team will select analytical methods with sensitivities appropriate to the intended data use.
-Whenever possible, analytical methods will be specified such that matrix-specific reporting limits are lower than any contaminant concentrations of concern.
-In the event that laboratory detection limits are greater than the screening criteria, it is generally acceptable to use the laboratory method reporting limit for the chemical of concern with concurrence from DTSC.
+Current, routinely used analytical methods will be specified such that matrix-specific method quantitation limits are lower than any contaminant concentrations of concern.
+In the event that it is not possible to achieve laboratory method reporting limits less than the screening criteria, it is generally acceptable to use the laboratory quantitation limit for the chemical of concern, with concurrence from DTSC, unless reasonable grounds are established for pursuing nonroutine methods.